Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 Further, to repeat the work, the data does not _necessarily_ need to be in source control.
 By default, due to both this reason, and the common limitation of GitHub to store large files, the `./data` directory is excluded from synchronization with source control in the `.gitignore` file.
 As a supplementary option for enabling access to the data, GeoAI-Cookiecutter includes the capability to upload and download data using [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

+### Analysis is a DAG

+> A _directed acyclic graph_ (DAG) is a finite directed graph with no directed cycles.

+Frequently data preparation is a time consuming process, and especially in the early stages of development, involves a lot of trial and error.
+For this reason each step in the data preparation process _should_ cache results to the interim data directory or file geodatabase, and following steps should check for this intermediate data.
+This way if intermediate data has already been created, the data preparation pipeline does not need to start over from the beginning every time.
+This is the structure of [SciKit Learn Transformers](https://scikit-learn.org/stable/data_transforms.html), both out of the box and custom transformers, assembled into a data transformation [Pipeline](https://scikit-learn.org/stable/modules/compose.html#pipeline-chaining-estimators).

+This is useful both in development of the data pipeline and even in production.
+During development, this enables iterative experimentation to continue moving forward.
+Once in production, this enables troubleshooting where the problem in the pipeline occurred as opposed to having to start the entire process over just to find the one place in the code causing the issue.

 ### Keep Secrets _Out_ of Version Control

 Sharing your work is highly encouraged, but sharing sensitive information definitely is _not_.
 To avoid this, _never_ put passwords or other sensitive information into any files synchronized with version control.
 GeoAI-Cookiecutter implements the convention of Cookiecutter Data Science by keeping this sensitive information in a special file excluded from version control, and provides a method of easily accessing these values from anywhere in the project.